antmicro/topwrap/docs/source/examples.md

 This example shows how to create a hierarchical design in Topwrap, including a hierarchy that contains IP cores as well as other nested hierarchies.

-Check out `project.yml` to learn how the above design translates to a [design description file](description_files.md)
+Check out `project.yaml` to learn how the above design translates to a [design description file](description_files.md)

 :::{seealso}
 For more information, see the section on [hierarchies](#design-description-hierarchies).
 :::

 :::{tip}
 Hierarchies are represented in the GUI by nodes with a green header.
-To display their inner designs, click the `Edit subgraph` option from the context menu.
+To display inner designs, click the `Edit subgraph` option from the context menu.

 To exit from the hierarchy subgraph, use the back arrow button on the top left.
 To add a new hierarchy node, use the `New Graph Node` option in the node browser.